Jagmohan Singh Raju: Caste discrimination

 His appointment as Additional Secretary to the Government of India was blocked (or delayed) unlawfully, although his vigilance clearance (needed for promotion/empanelment) had earlier been cleared.
 Then Central Vigilance Commissioner (CVC), K.V.
 Chowdary, allegedly reopened inquiries into closed pseudonymous complaints just when his empanelment was under consideration in 2015.

-Even after a investigation, committee found no wrongdoing by Raju and he alleges that this 're-inquiry' was used as a tool to withhold clearance and stall his promotion.
+Even after an investigation, a committee found no wrongdoing by Raju and he alleged that this 're-inquiry' was used as a tool to withhold clearance and stall his promotion.
 The National Commission for Scheduled Castes (NCSC), after examining, also found that he had been 'grossly discriminated and victimised.'

 Author

 He authored a book named Ramrajya -The People’s Welfare State.
-The book is based on Raju’s doctoral research and presents a vision of governance inspired by the concept of Ramrajya, an ideal state rooted in justice, equality, and welfare of all citizens.
-The book was launched at Lovely Professional University (LPU) during Raju’s tenure as Additional Chief Secretary of Tamil Nadu.
+The book is based on Raju's doctoral research and presents a vision of governance inspired by the concept of Ramrajya, an ideal state rooted in justice, equality, and welfare of all citizens.
+The book was launched at Lovely Professional University (LPU) during Raju's tenure as Additional Chief Secretary of Tamil Nadu.